|Title:||Smith Family Head Lacrosse Coach|

 An accomplished player on the international level as well, Cassese helped the United States to the gold medal at the 2002 International Lacrosse Federation World Championships.
 He was also a member of the United States team that placed second at the 2006 ILF World Championships in London, Ontario.

 Cassese was the second overall selection in the 2003 Major League Lacrosse Draft by the Rochester Rattlers.
 Among his professional accomplishments are a pair of MLL Rookie of the Week honors and a spot on the 2005 All-Star Team.
 Cassese, who was traded to the Philadelphia Barrage during the summer of 2007, helped lead his new team to the 2007 Major League Lacrosse Championship, as well as a spot in Championship Weekend in 2008.
 Cassese was signed by the Boston Cannons prior to the 2009 MLL season and appeared in 12 games during the regular season while helping lead them into the postseason.

 A native of Port Jefferson Station, New York and graduate of Comsewogue High School, Cassese earned his Bachelor’s Degree in Sociology from Duke in 2003.
 He garnered USILA Scholar All-America and ACC Academic Honor Roll honors as well as the ACC’s Weaver-James-Corrigan Honorary Award for outstanding athletic and academic achievement.

-Cassese and his wife, the former Katie Granson, who attended nearby Freedom High School, were married in Bethlehem in December of 2006.
+Cassese and his wife, Katie Granson Cassese who attended nearby Freedom High School, were married in Bethlehem in December of 2006.
 Katie is currently a Realtor for RE/MAX Central in the Lehigh Valley.
 They had their first child, Drew Cassese, in July of 2011.